MartinFortuna/pilates-store-p5/README.md

 Pilates with Chris is a Pilates one-stop shop fictional E-Commerce website for members only.
-Cris, an experienced Pilates teacher, decided to start selling Pilates professional pilates equipment.
+Cris, an experienced Pilates teacher, decided to start selling Pilates professional Pilates equipment.
 Users can add products to their shopping cart, rate them, and pay securely with Stripe.

 ## Project Goals